Skip to the content.

 GuliKit KingKong Controller Family

-This driver supports the GuliKit King Kong controller family, the driver was tested with model NS09 (using firmware v2.0) but should work just fine for the older models, too.
+This driver supports the GuliKit King Kong controller family, the driver was tested with model NS09 (using firmware v2.0) and NS39 (aka KK3 MAX, firmware v3.6) but should work just fine for the older models, too.
 If in doubt, follow the firmware upgrade guides on the GuliKit home page to receive the latest firmware.
 Both the Android mode and the X-Input mode are supported but it may depend on your Bluetooth stack which mode works better for you (Android mode didn’t pair for me).

 This driver supports the Nintendo layout of those controllers to exposes them correctly as button A, B, X, and Y as labelled on the device.
 This is swapped compared to the original Xbox controller layout.
 However, this feature is not enabled by default.
 If you want to use this feature, you have to add a quirk flag to the module options: